PetitGervais/FMA32/README.md

 memory_free  : used to free a chunck previously allocated by memory_alloc.<br>

 TODO :<br>
-Add unitary test of each functions (need to refactor some parts of code)<br>
+Add unitary test of each functions (Code is already written but needs to be refactored)<br>
 Try to optimize some functions to get better performances (saw with the profiler gprof)

 Have fun with FMA32 and if you have any questions or remarks, don't hesitate your are welcome !!!